nicholasgrose/project_template/README.md

 You can read more about writing a README at https://www.makeareadme.com.
 -->

-# Nicholas's Project Template
+# Palimpsest

 ## About

-This is a repository to help me quickly start new projects.
+Palimpsest is a cross-stack project generator and template orchestrator.
+It helps you create new repositories and evolve them over time with consistent standards.
-If you like how it works, feel free to use it, though!
+If you like how it works, feel free to use it!

 ## Documentation

-See the [doc site](https://nicholasgrose.github.io/project_template/) for the documentation!
+See the [doc site](https://nicholasgrose.github.io/palimpsest/) for the documentation!

-## Setup
+## CLI

 If you would like to make changes to this repo, you can clone it and follow these instructions.